fox-archives/infrastructure-old/readme.md

 ## overview

+### master

+uses packer to create image for base master node. this node contains the kea dhcp server and bind9 dns server with integrated kea-dhcp-ddns

 ### distrobuilder

 uses [distrobuilder](https://github.com/lxc/distrobuilder) to buld custom lxd image. almost identical to regular ubuntu lxd images except for the custom `hostname` and `hosts` templates.